vvpai9/Tejas/README.md

    ```

 5. Raspberry Pi Camera Module rev1.3:
+   NOTE: If using a USB Webcam, connect it to the USB Port and skip this step.
    Connect the camera module to the CSI Port of the Raspberry Pi.
    ```
    ls /dev/video*
    ```